-Increasing costs of fishing and lower returns due to the global economic climate, high value of the Australian dollar and competition from imported and Australian aquacultured small prawns, has focussed fishing harvesting strategies about targeting larger prawns during efficient catch rate periods and shifting the emphasis to domestic markets, however, product to the export markets are maintained but at lower profit margins.
+External Factors Increasing costs of fishing and lower returns due to the global economic climate and competition from imported and Australian aquacultured small prawns, has focussed fishing harvesting strategies about targeting larger prawns during efficient catch rate periods and shifting the emphasis to domestic markets, however, product to the export markets are maintained but at lower profit margins.
 Cyclones appear to have a significant effect on the productivity of Exmouth Gulf.
 Cyclone impacts can be either positive or negative.
 Early (December to January) cyclones can have a negative impact (high mortality) on small size prawns in the shallow nursery areas.
 The positive effect is that the water becomes turbid and prawn mortality reduces and prawns are triggered to move out into the trawl grounds.
 It is considered likely that there will be other environmental effects of cyclones, related to the destruction of shallow seagrass nursery areas.
-Other environmental factors, may also impact on recruit survival, but have yet to be fully investigated.
+Other environmental factors such as water temperature, may also impact on recruit survival, but have yet to be fully investigated.

 The heat wave event may have contributed to the recent extremes in abundance of brown tiger prawns in Exmouth Gulf.
 In 2011, the brown tiger prawn recruitment and landings were one of the highest recorded which led to a very high spawning stock abundance.
 However in 2012, the lowest recruitment was observed resulting in the lowest catch.
-This in turn has resulted in low spawning stock in 2012 although it is at levels that has historically resulted in moderate recruitment.
+This in turn has resulted in low spawning stock in 2012 although it is at levels that have historically resulted in moderate recruitment.
 In 2013 there was some improvement in recruitment.
-The cause of the low recruitment is being investigated in regard to sea temperatures and funding is being sought to further investigate impacts on inshore habitats.
+The cause of the low recruitment is being investigated in regard to sea temperatures and a project will commence in 2015 to further investigate impacts on inshore habitats.
+Brown tiger prawns were ranked as a high risk to climate change effects and western king prawns as a medium-high risk so therefore both species need to be monitored closely.

-EXMOUTH GULF PRAWN FIGURE 1

-The main boundaries of the Exmouth Gulf Prawn Fishery, extent of fishery closed waters, TPSA (Q1 and Q2), and area trawled in 2013.
+EXMOUTH GULF PRAWN FIGURE 1 The main boundaries of the Exmouth Gulf Prawn Fishery, extent of fishery closed waters, TPSA (Q1 and Q2), and area trawled in 2014.

-EXMOUTH GULF PRAWN FIGURE 2

-Exmouth Gulf Prawn Managed Fishery annual landings and adjusted effort (twin-gear), 1963 - 2013.
+EXMOUTH GULF PRAWN FIGURE 2 Exmouth Gulf Prawn Managed Fishery annual landings and adjusted effort (twin-gear) 1963 - 2014.